zumba/node-defender/README.md

 ## Running the game

-* Define the host and run npm start as follows:
+* Define the host location of the game server and run npm start as follows:

 ```bash
 HOST=<server host> npm start